intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/README.md

 - `--lowbit-path LOWBIT_MODEL_PATH`: argument defining the path to save/load lowbit version of the model.
 If it is an empty string, the original pretrained model specified by `REPO_ID_OR_MODEL_PATH` will be loaded.
 If it is an existing path, the lowbit model in `LOWBIT_MODEL_PATH` will be loaded.
 If it is a non-existing path, the original pretrained model specified by `REPO_ID_OR_MODEL_PATH` will be loaded, and the converted lowbit version will be saved into `LOWBIT_MODEL_PATH`.
 It is default to be `''`, i.e. an empty string.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
 It is default to be `What is AI?`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.
-- `--max-output-len MAX_OUTPUT_LEN`: Defines the maximum sequence length for both input and output tokens.
+- `--max-context-len MAX_CONTEXT_LEN`: Defines the maximum sequence length for both input and output tokens.
 It is default to be `1024`.
 - `--max-prompt-len MAX_PROMPT_LEN`: Defines the maximum number of tokens that the input prompt can contain.
 It is default to be `512`.
 - `--disable-transpose-value-cache`: Disable the optimization of transposing value cache.